 I am an international student.
 Am I eligible for Curricular Practical Training (CPT) and Optional Practical Training (OPT)?
-International students in the Evans School's Global MPA program will generally be eligible to pursue an internship opportunity in the United States through CPT or OPT during the summer following completion of their first academic year at the Evans School.
-However, because second academic year is at a partner institution overseas, international students will not be eligible following the degree program's completion.
+International students in the Evans School's Global MPA program will generally be eligible to pursue an internship opportunity in the United States through CPT during the summer following completion of their first three quarters at the Evans School, while completing their 4th quarter (Summer Quarter) at the Evans School.
+However, because the second academic year is at a partner institution overseas, international students will not be eligible for OPT following the degree program's completion.

 I am a U.S. student.
 Am I eligible for federal financial aid?
 U.S. based students will be eligible for federal financial aid for the first academic year of the Global MPA program at the Evans School, including summer courses.
 However, U.S. students will not be eligible for federal financial aid for the portion of the academic program at the partner institution overseas.

 I understand that the Global MPA program is a fee-based, self-sustaining program at the UW.
 What does that mean?
 The University of Washington has many fee-based programs, including the Global MPA program.
 More information about the distinctions between fee-based and state-funded programs may be found on the UW Office of the Registrar's website.
 In particular, please note that Global MPA students are ineligible for the full range of fellowship and funding opportunities at the UW.
 However, applicants will still be considered for stipend awards over their first year of study at the Evans School and may be eligible for assistance in their second year from the partner institution.